milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 6 GFs annotated as : detoxification
 - 6 GFs annotated as : pheromone sensing
 - 6 GFs annotated as : uncharacterized
-- 3 GFs annotated as : odorant binding
-- 3 GFs annotated as : Esterase and mating behavior
-- 3 GFs annotated as : neurological (mostly uncharacterized)
-- 2 GFs annotated as : transmembrane transport (toxin resistance)
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : glutathione metabolic process
-- 2 GFs annotated as : microtubule

 #### T_castaneum